UWCNuclear/UbuntuSetUp/README.md

 # How to install NuShellX on Ubuntu

+Ubuntu 20 doesn't seem to support libgfortran3, so the Ubuntu 18 subsystem would be required to run NuShellX.
+Or it can run directly on Windows :-)

 **Step 1.**	Get the files from someone and unzip them in your home directory.

 **Step 2.**	Paste the following lines in your ~/.bashrc file (with gedit ~/.bashrc):